You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 T: 020 8753 6800

 If you are seeking or involved in an inquest, you may wish to find further independent information, advice or support.
-There are details of organisations that can advise on the process, including how you can obtain legal representation, listed at the end of this leaflet.
+There are details of organisations that can advise on the process, including how you can obtain legal representation listed further in this document.

 Providing feedback, raising concerns and/or making a complaint